 - Zoom in or out to see your project locations.

-One customer set up location lat/long points along a coastline so that all the team members would be able to find the observation points with ease and accuracy.
+A customer set up location lat/long points along a coastline so that all the team members would be able to find the observation points with ease and accuracy.
 On the mobile app the users would view the project locations in the 'Map View."
-This was particularly helpful because there was a high turn-over of data collectors and the landmarks were vague.
+This was particularly helpful because there was a high turn-over of data collectors and the visual landmarks were vague.